International Students

 What added benefit can this service offer international students?

-• Individual Services: International students who want to meet with a Learning Development counsellor can do so in a confidential individual appointment or can receive from a Learning Peer through our virtual PAL Centre.
+• Individual Services: International students who want to meet with a staff member can do so in a confidential individual appointment or can receive from a Learning Peer through our virtual PAL Centre.
 Some reasons why you may want to meet with us are:

 • You're not sure what your professors expect in terms of participating in class, asking questions, or completing assignments.